Pinafore/848-hw/hw2/README.md

 wget "https://s3-us-west-2.amazonaws.com/pinafore-us-west-2/datasets/wikipedia/wiki_lookup.json"
 ```

+You can also use [qanta dataset](https://huggingface.co/datasets/qanta) from the huggingface `datasets` library.

 The leaderboard score that determines the grade will be evaluated on a held-out test data that will be provided toward the end of the homework deadline which you all will use to submit the answers predictions in a json format.